 I am Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI) in Oslo, Norway, where I also head the Research Group on Global Order and Diplomacy.
 I have a PhD in political science from the University of Oslo (2014).

-My research revolves around International Relations, inter-state cooperation, friendship and diplomacy, with a geographical focus on the Euro-Atlantic region and the foreign policies of Britain and the Nordic states.
+Specialising in International Relations, my research revolves around themes such as inter-state cooperation, minilateralism, friendship and diplomacy, with a geographical focus on the Euro-Atlantic region and the foreign policies of Britain and the Nordic states.

 Contact: kmh (at) nupi.no